 6.1 A novice is a person who has not won a first, second or third prize in any competition, at the time of registration, in the section in which he or she is entering.
 Competitors performing and placing in Under 6 categories at Bendigo Competitions are able to enter novice Under 8 sections at Bendigo Competitions.

 7.1 Any competitor incorrectly appearing in any sections will be disqualified from the relevant sections.
-This applies to solos, duos and troupe sections.
+This applies to solo, duo and troupe sections.
 No aggregate points will be awarded either individually or to schools in this instance.

 8.1 A competitor who commences performing an item and stops will be allowed to restart the item at the end of the section for a critique only.
-However, if the restart is caused by a technical fault in equipment or the wrong music has been played, a restart for adjudication will be tolerated provided the fault is quickly corrected.
+However, if the restart is caused by a technical fault in equipment or the wrong music has been played, a restart for adjudication will be allowed providing the fault is quickly corrected.

 - LIMITED COMPETITION: